gunnarthorsteins/golden-hour-state/README.md

 Direct Normal Irradiance (`DNI`) is the key variable here, as it is directly proportional to solar power potential (Schlecht & Meyer, 2012)

 I know what you're thinking, how did he miss the golden opportunity to name this repo *Let the Sunshine In*, referencing the third best musical in history, after of course Jesus Christ Superstar (all hail ALW) and Grease (*everybody* gets giddy when Frankie Vallie gets going).
 However, that would have to be about Florida.
 Maybe I should do a similar project on Florida, just for the kick-ass repo name??

+Lastly, the dataset is pretty large so I couldn't be bothered to push it.
+In the unlikely case anyone else wants to have a go at this then please reach out to me.

 TODO: Redo architecture to make it readable for other people.